 People can subscribe in several different ways and if you use a tool like Triberr to push content out, an RSS feed is an invaluable tool.

-Even a few in the Creator Studio were sent out on the pages I manage.
+Even a few in the Business Studio were sent out on the pages I manage.
 I could not respond to any Facebook messages but I could read them.
-However, I could not directly post on Facebook during the Facebook ban.
+However, you cannot directly post on Facebook while the Facebook account is disabled.

-I’d love to know if you have experienced the Facebook ban recently or in the past year or so.
+I’d love to know if you have experienced the Facebook ban or scam recently or in the past year or so.

 Please leave a comment below so we can discuss it. ⬇⬇⬇